Tyler

 One of the best ways to understand the nuance of where we are now and how we got here is look at history to compare ourselves to another time.
 This painting is a collage of many moments and controversial incidents and is placed in the visual framework of 1970 stage set of the game show “To Tell the Truth.”
 The premise of the show is a perfect metaphor to discuss today’s challenges of navigating cultural appropriation and “cancel culture” because the show itself featured contestants deliberately telling stories that were not their own.

-Times have changed drastically since the heyday of “To Tell The Truth,” when gracious host Gary Moore could sport a Native American War Bonnet or Headdress to introduce his guest Pawnee Chief Garland James Blaine's story with no intent to show any disrespect to the guest, his culture or the audience.
+Times have changed drastically since the heyday of “To Tell The Truth,” when gracious host Garry Moore could sport a Native American War Bonnet or Headdress to introduce his guest Pawnee Chief Garland James Blaine's story with no intent to show any disrespect to the guest, his culture or the audience.
 People are a product of their times and ideas and social norms change.
 In that same era, performers like Barbra Streisand both appropriated music and costumes from around the world as musical tributes not as racism.
 They wouldn’t do it now and it is a jolt to our sensibilities.
 But then it was no different than performing with a different accent like Streep in the Sophie’s Choice.
 It was acceptable to the mainstream and commonplace.
 Exotic costumes, accents, mannerisms, etc were then all acceptable tricks of the trade, not meant to be disrespectful.
 It is not fair to judge an artist for different values decades ahead of their time and for circumstances out of their control.
 Artists, writers and performers who have found themselves questioned or canceled due to the content of their artwork because of changing times or for injustices suffered by people of different identities than their own are referenced in the modern graffiti-like text: Dr. Seuss, Dana Schutz, Kate Smith, Jeanine Cummins, Laura Moriarty and Sam Durant.

-Painted text behind Kitty Carlisle and Gary Moore includes Terence’s quote “Homo sum: humani nihil a me alienum.”
+Painted text behind Kitty Carlisle and Garry Moore includes Terence’s quote “Homo sum: humani nihil a me alienum.”
 (I am a man, nothing human is alien to me.)
 As human beings we share our greatest achievements and worse failings.
 You don’t have to be Jewish to relate to the holocaust, or black to sympathize with the Black Lives Matter movement, or sexually assaulted to support MeToo.
 Artists speak up about what issues compel them, no matter what their gender, race, sexuality, culture or societal privilege is.
 Anne Frank’s words were about universal truths and her legacy is for everyone.
 Willam Shakespeare wrote about kings, but was talking about our collective human nature.
 References in this painting to Jewish culture and what happened Harvey Milk can be closely associated with my identity, but the Skittles that remember Trayvon Martin and BLM do not.
 I hope we all can be moved by injustices and not be afraid to speak about them - and to sometimes just listen.

 To really understand all that I mean and the autobiographical elements also incorporated in this piece, click here for a detailed explanation of the imagery.